kassietan/number-sliding-game/proposal.md

   - hover effect for the "buttons"
     - fill in the text when hovered

 ## Nice-to-Have List
 - adding some sort of animation element to the game (jQuery)
 - adding an auto-solve function
+- sanity check for creating a random grid
+  - there is a formula to find out if a given combination is solvable
+  - in the "nice-to-have list" because the user still has the option to restart, regardless of solvability

+## Might Incorporate List
+- on-screen timer (showing how much time has elapsed)
+- on-screen moves counter